 As both an overseer and resident, it comes as no surprise to historians and paranormal investigators that Harvey Parker is the most scene ghost on the property.
-Also, Parker was a known perfectionist that micromanaged every little detail of the hotel.
+Also, Parker was a known perfectionist who micromanaged every little detail of the hotel.
 It’s believed that his spirit is unable to find the peace of mind to leave the hotel in the hands of another person.

-Many unusual things happen on the third floor, the same floor Charles Dickens occupied for five months in 1867-68.
+Many unusual things happened on the third floor, the same floor Charles Dickens occupied for five months in 1867-68.
 Guests have seen the ghost of Dickens in mirrors and wandering through the rooms and hallways.
 Moreover, room number 303 sees a proportionately larger quantity of paranormal interactions which includes things like the bathtub filling itself up and shadows disappearing, which is probably why it was eventually turned into a storage closet.

 Also, the sound of a creaking rocking chair is frequently heard and the elevator periodically stops (on the third floor) even though none of the buttons were pushed.
 Other ghosts on the third floor include a man who smoked loads of cigars and drank ungodly amounts of whiskey and a woman who was an actress who died in the hotel in 1876.
 Finally, elevators are oftentimes called to the third floor (the floor Charles Dickens occupied for five months in 1867-68) without a button being pushed or a guest waiting for the elevator.

 Ninth and 10th Floors

 A bearded man wearing a stovetop hat that is believed to be the ghost of Harvey Parker is habitually seen on the ninth and 10th floors.
 Also, orbs of light and loud noises are seen and heard by guests.
-However, when the staff come up to investigate the disturbance there was nothing present.
+However, when the staff came up to investigate the disturbance there was nothing present.

 Book Now: Omni Parker House (from $161)